Skip to content

 git config --global core.hookspath

-If that returns a custom path, the hooks in that directory need to soft-fail when their tools aren’t found.
-See sanctum-runtime post-checkout hook for the canonical pattern.
+A custom path there means those hooks need to soft-fail when their tools aren’t found — see sanctum-runtime post-checkout hook for the canonical pattern.

 ”Permissions prompts every time I run sanctum